MileHacker Logo

 Solo Traveler Safety

-• Port Vila has general safety for solo travelers; use standard precautions.
+• The Gateway to the islands of vanuatu has general safety for solo travelers; use standard precautions.

-• Guesthouses with communal areas create chances to meet other travelers.
+• Guesthouses with communal areas create chances for meet other travelers.

 • Carry a portable power bank for your devices to maintain connectivity.